 This presentation is provided by GLISA free of charge for non-commercial educational purposes.
 If you intend to present or display material from this presentation publicly, please notify GLISA at GLISAemail@example.com.
 With advanced notice, GLISA staff will attempt to provide these slides or other resources in a format that best fits your needs.

 At the request of the U.S. Global Change Research Program, GLISA and the National Laboratory for Agriculture and the Environment formed a Midwest regional team to provide technical input to the National Climate Assessment.
-Read and download Midwest Technical Input Report or the Midwest and Northeast Regional Chapters of the National Climate Assessment.
+Read and download the Midwest Technical Input Report or the Midwest and Northeast Regional Chapters of the National Climate Assessment.

 Through a partnership of the GLAA-C project with Headwaters Economics, GLISA contributed to the development of an interactive utility that demonstrates how social and economic characteristics of the Great Lakes Region are impacted by regionally specific changes in climate.